ThinhHoang0108/ThinhHoang0108/README.md

 - I currently live and work in Hanoi.

-- I daily work with Github, SQL Server, Java Servlet and JavaScript.
-But I'm still interested in various other technologies such as Python, Go, Ruby, etc.
+- I daily work with Github, SQL Server, Spring boot and JavaScript.
+But I'm still interested in various other technologies such as SAP ABAP, SAP FIORI etc.

-- I’m currently learning Java Web Development and other programming languages
+- I’m currently learning SAP Developer and other framework Spring boot.

 - In my free time, I love playing games, reading books and listening music.🎵